bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 09:07 AM CT, May 25</p>
+<p class="updated_time"> Latest data: 10:06 AM CT, May 25</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 83°, which is 5° **warmer** than yesterday.
+Today's high is 83°, which is 4° **warmer** than yesterday.
 Tomorrow is expected to be 4° **warmer** than today.

 Currently:

-- 72°
+- 76°
-- Clear
+- Partly Cloudy
-- 53% humidity
+- 44% humidity
-- 4 mph wind
+- 6 mph wind
-- 0% cloud cover
+- 45% cloud cover
-- 28 AQI 🟩
+- 27 AQI 🟩

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>